TheMonk2121/ai-dev-tasks/PRD-B-1052-Decision-Intelligence-Knowledge-Graph.md

 ### What are the unknowns?
 - **Performance Scaling**: How analysis performs with very large decision sets
 - **Knowledge Graph Accuracy**: Effectiveness of decision relationship mapping
-- **Decision Analysis Quality**: Quality of pattern identification and impact assessment
+- **Decision Analysis Quality**: Quality of pattern identification and impact assessmen
 - **AI Reasoning Quality**: Quality of AI-powered decision analysis

 ## 6. Testing Strategy